• Skip to primary navigation

 What Is Gullac?

-In Turkish culture, there are some certain dishes which are made on special days or occasions.
-We want to share another special dish made just in Ramadan month.
-This is a simple, but tasty dessert called gullac (güllaç in Turkish letters).
-The sheets are simply made of corn starch, wheat flour and water.
+This is a simple, but tasty dessert called gullac.
+The crispy sheets are simply made of corn starch, wheat flour and water.
 They are soaked in sweetened warm milk, layered with walnuts and chilled.

 History